SimoneAstarita/queer_NLP_bib/shared_tasks_papers.md

 Javier Román-Pásaro, Alvaro Carrillo-Casado, Jacinto Mata-Vázquez, and Victoria Pachón-Álvarez.
 2024. <a href="https://ceur-ws.org/Vol-3756/HOMO-MEX2024_paper6.pdf"><u>I2C-UHU at HOMO-MEX 2024: Leveraging Large Language Models and Ensembling Transformers to Identify and Classify Hate Messages Towards the LGBTQ+ Community.</u></a> In _Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2024)_.

-Roger David Gonzalez-Henao, Duvan Andres Marrugo-Tobon, Juan Carlos Martinez-Santos, Edwin Puertas.
+Roger David Gonzalez-Henao, Duvan Andres Marrugo-Tobon, Juan Carlos Martinez-Santos, and Edwin Puertas.
 2024. <a href="https://ceur-ws.org/Vol-3756/HOMO-MEX2024_paper7.pdf"><u>VerbaNexAI Lab at HOMO-MEX 2024: Multiclass and Multilabel Detection of LGBTQ+ Phobic Content Using Transformers.</u></a> In _Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2024)_.

-Metztli Ramírez-González, Delia Irazú Hernández-Farías, Manuel Montes-y-Gómez.
+Metztli Ramírez-González, Delia Irazú Hernández-Farías, and Manuel Montes-y-Gómez.
 2024. <a href="https://ceur-ws.org/Vol-3756/HOMO-MEX2024_paper8.pdf"><u>LabTL-INAOE at HOMO-MEX 2024: Distance-based Representations for LGBT+ Phobia Detection.</u></a> In _Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2024)_.

 Sergio Damián, David Vázquez, Edgardo Felipe-Riverón, and Cornelio Yáñez-Márquez.
 2024. <a href="https://ceur-ws.org/Vol-3756/HOMO-MEX2024_paper9.pdf"><u>DSVS at HOMO-MEX24: Multi-Class and Multi-Label Hate Speech Detection using Transformer-Based Models.</u></a> In _Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2024)_.